arvid220u/eggscrambler/README.md

 # Eggscrambler

 See `report.pdf` for a detailed summary of the system.
+Also, [here's a presentation](https://docs.google.com/presentation/d/122sLY_LXIb_H2V4cNmqFdX6s0l_g7-MTM48DuPij4Z4/edit?usp=sharing), including a demo at the last slide.

 ## Installation